react-navigation/react-navigation.github.io/versioned_docs/version-8.x/bottom-tab-navigator.md

 },
 ```

-This is only supported on iOS.
-On Android, the icon specified for inactive state will be used for both active and inactive states.
+This not supported on Android with `native` implementation, the icon specified for inactive state will be used for both active and inactive states.

 To provide different icons for different platforms, you can use [`Platform.select`](https://reactnative.dev/docs/platform-specific-code):